Oswaldo Cabrera Player Props: Yankees vs. Guardians

 Oswaldo Cabrera At The Plate

-- Cabrera is hitting .200 with four doubles, a home run and five walks.
+- Cabrera is batting .193 with four doubles, a home run and five walks.

-- Cabrera has driven in a run in five games this year (20.0%), including one multiple-RBI game.
+- Cabrera has driven in a run in five games this season (19.2%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.